Follow these straightforward steps to obtain a Colorado hunting license:

 - Youth Small Game License – Available for residents and non-residents under age 18; required to hunt small game species.

-- Youth Big Game Licenses – Available for hunters aged 12 to 17; allows hunting of big game species such as deer, elk, and pronghorn.
+- Youth Big Game Licenses – Available for hunters aged 12 to 17, allowing the hunting of big game species such as deer, elk, and pronghorn.

 - Hunter Education Requirement – Individuals born on or after January 1, 1949, must complete an approved hunter education course before applying for or purchasing a Colorado hunting license.